deux2k5/CoordinateParser/Readme.md

 - **XML Parsing Errors**: Ensure the selected XML file is correctly formatted and contains the necessary `<Waypoint>` elements.
 - **Missing Tkinter**: If you encounter issues related to Tkinter, ensure it is installed and properly configured with your Python installation.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.

-## License

-_Specify your project's license here, e.g., MIT License._

-## Acknowledgements

-- [Tacview](https://www.tacview.net/) for providing the XML format used in this parser.
-- Python's [Tkinter](https://docs.python.org/3/library/tkinter.html) library for the GUI components.